pcdshub/lightpath/docs/source/interface.rst

 entrypoints.
 In this example, the database information is used to instantiate the device by being passed in as a keyword argument.

+LCLS modifies this container slightly, adding LCLS-relevant metadata and the option to omit the ``input_branches`` / ``output_branches`` keyword arguments for devices that do not implement the LightpathInterface.  (see ``pcdsdevices.happi.containeres.LCLSLightpathItem``)

 Device Status (Lightpath Status)
 --------------------------------